Discover the secret to making New Year’s resolutions last using sustainable change

 - zero waste, where our kitchen aims to use root to stem, and any leftover food donated to a local food bank.

-All in all, good for the environment and good for delegates attending daytime meetings.
+All in all, good for the environment and healthy for delegates attending daytime meetings.

 We pledged to make a charitable donation for every wellbeing lunch sold throughout 2019.
 As a result, and with the help of many event organisers, we sold 282 wellbeing working lunches last year.
 We are pleased to announce that we have donated to the British Heart Foundation, which was our chosen charity for 2019.